apache/druid/docs/api-reference/sql-api.md

 Note that at least part of a datasource must be available on a Historical process so that Druid can plan your query.

+For more information, see [Query from deep storage](../querying/query-from-deep-storage.md).

 ### Submit a query

 To run a query from deep storage, send your query to the Router using the POST method: